Singaporean literature: Children

+R.S.
+Vern (“Haee and the other Middlings” series) first published in 2012 and won the International IndieReader Discovery Award for her debut graphic novel.
+Since then, she has expanded the series into short prose, poetry and even merchandise.

 Drama

 Drama in English found expression in Goh Poh Seng, who was also a notable poet and novelist, in Robert Yeo, author of six plays, and in Kuo Pao Kun, who also wrote in Chinese, sometimes translating his works into English.
 The late Kuo was a vital force in the local theatre renaissance in the 1980s and 1990s.
 He was the artistic director of The Substation for many years.
 Some of his plays, like The Coffin is Too Big for the Hole (1984) and Lao Jiu (1990), have been now considered classics.

 Stella Kon gained international fame with her now-famous play Emily of Emerald Hill.
 About an ageing Peranakan matriarch, it has been produced in Scotland, Malaysia and Australia.
 The sole character has been played by men as well as women.
 More recent plays have tended to revolve mostly around social issues, especially causes such as gay rights.
 A few plays by writers such as Tan Tarn How have ventured successfully into the realm of political satire, but their audiences and critical reception remain limited.